lmiroslaw/embedded-learning-bot/README.md

 * A micro SD card for the Raspberry Pi
 * A wifi adapter for the Raspberry Pi (unless connected by wire)
 * A Windows or Linux computer with an SD slot
+* Python 2.x or 3.x with numpy and OpenCV

 ### Getting started